Summer Day Camp Handbook

 Inclusion Week: Barcode

-After registration and before camp begins, parents and guardians are asked to fill out an Anaphylaxis Action Plan form for campers with allergies and an EpiPen.
+Before camp begins, parents and guardians are asked to complete an Anaphylaxis Action Plan form for campers with allergies and an EpiPen.
 Campers with anaphylactic allergies must carry a non-expired EpiPen.

-What to expect at Saanich Summer Day Camps
+What to expect from Saanich Summer Day Camps

 Enthusiastic, friendly, professional leaders